Or how to move from a metadata language to a culture of collective intelligence…

 This leaves non-standard domains – which do not have ready-made models – or multi-standard domains – which must build hybrid models or crossroads – and for which statistical approaches are useful… but not sufficient.
-Think for example of collaborative learning, public health, smart cities, software documentation, analysis of complex corpora from several disciplines, etc.
+Think for example of collaborative learning, public health, smart cities, e-democracy, smart contracts documentation, massively multiplayer online games, analysis of complex corpora from several disciplines in digital humanities, etc.

 Modelling and visualization of complex systems

 Within the non-standard domains, we have identified the following needs that are not met by the semantic technologies in use today:

 - The modelling of complex human systems, where several heterogeneous « logics » meet, i.e. groups obeying various types of rules.
 This includes data produced by processes of deliberation, argumentation, negotiation and techno-social interaction.

 - The modelling of causal systems, including circular and intertwined causalities.